javiergarcia5/contacts/README.md

 # Contacts App
-This is a demo app user for the final project of the last module (Deployment Process) of the Udacity's FullStack Javascript Nanodegree Program.
+This is a demo app used for the final project of the last module (Deployment Process) of the Udacity's FullStack Javascript Nanodegree Program.

 In this project, we had to take a newly developed full stack application and deploy it to a cloud service provider so that it is available to customers.
 This application contains the main components of a 3-tier full stack application (UI, API, and Database).